Last Updated on

 As we have previously mentioned, there are multiple plans available for donated licensing.
 Some subscriptions are completely free and others are heavily discounted depending on the software available and the size of your organisation.

-The Office 365 Business Essentials plan is completely free to eligible charities and non-profit organisations.
+The Business Basic plan is completely free to eligible charities and non-profit organisations.
 It provides email, Cloud file storage and Skype for Business.
 The locally installed Office applications such as Word and Excel are not included with this product but are available in the browser.
 This plan is only available to a maximum of 300 users.
-We would recommend Business Essentials if you don’t particularly rely on the Office applications or you have recently upgraded them and just want to switch to Cloud based email and storage.
+We would recommend Business Basic if you don’t particularly rely on the Office applications or you have recently upgraded them and just want to switch to Cloud based email and storage.

-The Office 365 Business Premium plan is £2.30 per user per month for charities and non-profit organisations, in comparison to the price of £9.40 (as of April 2018) if you were on a standard business subscription for this plan.
-Business Premium comes with everything available in Business Essentials such as email, Cloud based storage and Skype for Business in addition to the locally installed Office applications, including Outlook.
+The Business Standard plan is £2.30 per user per month for charities and non-profit organisations, in comparison to the price of £9.40 (as of April 2018) if you were on a standard business subscription for this plan.
+Business Standard comes with everything available in Business Basic such as email, Cloud based storage and Skype for Business in addition to the locally installed Office applications, including Outlook.
 Office applications will be able to be installed on all a user’s devices.
 Each individual user can install the applications on 5 phones, 5 tablets and 5 PCs.
 This is useful if your teams use multiple devices, e.g. if they have a work and a personal phone, a tablet, a desktop PC and a laptop at home.
-You also get additional tools with Business Premium such as Yammer and Planner.
+You also get additional tools with Business Standard such as Yammer and Planner.
 Again, this plan is only available to a maximum of 300 users.

 Office 365 E1